sajjad-hm/VIO-HAR/README.md

 </launch>
 ```
 ## **Step 7: Installing VIO-Commons For creating the bag file.**
-Here’s the official documentation for the VIO-Commons:[Click Here](https://github.com/JzHuai0108/vio_common) First install all the dependencies according to the documentation.
+Here’s the official documentation for the VIO-Commons: [Click Here](https://github.com/JzHuai0108/vio_common) First install all the dependencies according to the documentation.
 We used ROS installation method as we have already installed ros in our system.

 ## **Step 8: Calculate the time difference between camera sensor and IMU sensor**
 We need to tell the config.yaml file about the time difference between camera and IMU sensor.
 After collecting data from _MARS LOGGER_ there's four different files in the folder